Fitbit/sdk-lcd-clock/README.md

 Fitbit SDK example application which looks like a retro LCD digital clock.

-Uses images instead of fonts, colors are configurable.
+Uses images instead of fonts, colors are configurable via Settings API.

 Find out more information on the
 [Fitbit Developer Website](https://dev.fitbit.com).